senresearch/mlm_gs_supplement/README.md

 ---

-- `Makefile`: Recipes for running each of the following components of the analysis; all data dependencies should be downloaded and placed in the `../data` directory prior to running any recipes
+- `Makefile`: Recipes for running each of the following components of the analysis in serial; all data dependencies should be downloaded and placed in the `../data` directory prior to running any recipes

 ---